18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

 quality and level of responsibility sufficient to successfully perform the duties and r esponsibilities of this executive position.

 **MANDATORY TECHNICAL COMPETENCIES:**

-1. Demonstrated senior-level experience leading medium to large scale (100+) digital technical organizations through the development and delivery of products and services to end users (consumer or business).
-This experience must include:
+**1. Demonstrated senior-level experience leading medium to large scale (100+) digital technical organizations through the development and delivery of products and services to end users (consumer or business).
+This experience must include:**
   - Defining and/or redefining product strategies and roadmaps based on newly discovered consumer or business needs based on data-driven insights and measured outcomes.
   - Delivering direct value to end users through software delivery or innovation,